GNOME/gtk/docs/reference/gtk/section-accessibility.md

 Additionally, an ad hoc accessibility backend is available for the GTK testsuite, to ensure reproducibility of issues in the CI pipeline.

-## Authoring practices {#authoring-practices}
+## Authoring practices

 The authoring practices are aimed at application developers, as well as developers of GUI elements based on GTK.

-Functionally, #GtkAccessible roles, states, properties, and relations are analogous to a CSS for assistive technologies.
+Functionally, `GtkAccessible` roles, states, properties, and relations are analogous to a CSS for assistive technologies.
 For screen reader users, for instance, the various accessible attributes control the rendering of their non-visual experience.
 Incorrect roles and attributes may result in a